eiffel-community/eiffel/eiffel-syntax-and-usage/activity-linking.md

 # Activity Linking
 _Activity linking_ is the act of connecting [activities](../eiffel-syntax-and-usage/glossary.md#activity) within a [pipeline](../eiffel-syntax-and-usage/glossary.md#pipeline) to each other.
 It includes not just linking pipeline steps to each other, but also linking hierarchically, such as an overall pipeline activity, a set of sub activities for a build or a test, or linking multiple complete pipelines to each other.

 Activity links are important both for tracing what activity/activities preceded a certain activity or what activity/activities followed after a certain activity, but also for tracing a full chain of parallel/serial activities within a pipeline.
-Tracing the activities in pipelines is the base fo various kinds of pipeline visualizations and also for metrics and KPI measurements.
+Tracing the activities in pipelines is the base for various kinds of pipeline visualizations and also for metrics and KPI measurements.

 ## Event Driven vs Orchestrated Pipeline
 A _fully event driven pipeline_ in Eiffel terminology is a pipeline where _all_ activities in it are triggered explicitly by Eiffel events.
 Those events could either come from earlier pipeline steps, or from other pipelines producing for example artifacts that this pipeline would be configured to trigger on.